Introduction to Conic Sections

 Now, start tipping the plane slightly from the horizontal.

-This yields an ellipse, as shown at right.
+This yields an ellipse, as shown below.

 (Someone drew the smiley face on the ellipse before I acquired the wooden cone!)